CyxKris/Zuri-Internship/02-STAGE-TWO/README.md

-# The second project of the Zuri Internship program
+# The second stage of the Zuri Internship program